2006 North Carolina judicial elections

-legislative elections were held on the same day, November 7, 2006.
+these races were non-partisan.
+The Congressional, State Senate, and State House elections were also held on the same day, November 7, 2006.

 The result was that all incumbents except Linda Stephens were elected (if they had been appointed) or re-elected.
 All the candidates supported by FairJudges.net, the first independent group to get involved in North Carolina's non-partisan judicial elections, won.